rero/developer-resources/rero-instances/generate-changelog.md

 Use [PyChangelog][1].

-It's a Python tool that reads a github project event data through github's API and generate a changelog with sections about fixed bugs (issues with the bug tag), fixed issues, and merged PRs.
+It's a Python tool that reads a github project event data through Github's API and generates a changelog with sections about fixed issues, and merged PRs.

 [1]: https://github.com/rero/pychangelog